JerryCyHu/Data-Structure/HW6/README_contest.txt

 SUMMARY OF YOUR PERFORMANCE ON ALL PUZZLES:
 # of solutions & approximate wall clock running time for different
 puzzles and different command line arguments.

+For puzzle 1-8, they are all within 0.5 second.